modirshanechi/Psych-201/README.md

 We will summarize this new data set in a paper for the NeurIPS 2025 Datasets and Benchmarks Track (or a similar venue).
 Every contributor will be eligible for co-authorship on this paper.
 If you want to contribute, please follow the instructions below.
 In case you are unsure whether the experiment you have in mind is suitable for Psych-201, please [reach out](mailto:marcel.binz@helmholtz-munich.de) first.

+## How to contribute

-## Repository structure
+### Repository structure

-If you want to contribute an experiment, please make a pull request.
-To do so, first create a new folder with a meaningful name.
+If you want to contribute an experiment, please make a pull request (more on this below).
+For this, first create a new folder with a meaningful name.
 This folder should contain:

-* a README.md file with a paper reference and a link to the original data.
+* a README.md file with a paper reference and a link to the original data (if no paper or preprint is available, please add an extended description of the experiment and a statement regarding IRB approval).
 * a prompts.jsonl file where each line corresponds to one participant.
 Each line should have the following three fields:
     - "text": Natural language transcription of the experiment.
     - "experiment": Identifier for the experiment.